Runner’s Knee Treatment Thebarton

 - Muscle tightness affecting the outer thigh, hamstrings, and calf region

-- Past lower back or pelvic-related injuries
+- A history of lower back or pelvic concerns

 - Worn or poorly matched running shoes